vincentnam/docker_datalake/README.md

     - [ ] Sequence diagram
         - [x] Basic
         - [ ] Advanced
+- [ ] Add metadata over transformed data in the goldzone (and be able to find the list of process done to create this processed data)
 # What services are available now :
 #### Services :